Ginette Neveu: Career

-Neveu made few commercial recordings, but all of them remain in the catalogue.
+Neveu made few commercial recordings, but all of them remain available.
 She recorded the Brahms and Sibelius Concertos, Ravel's Tzigane, Chausson's Poème, the Debussy Sonata (with her brother) and a handful of shorter pieces.
 There are also two recordings of her Beethoven Concerto (with Hans Rosbaud and Willem van Otterloo conducting) and two other recordings of her Brahms (with Antal Dorati and Hans Schmidt-Isserstedt) from non-commercial sources.
 Most highly praised, and most revelatory, was her Sibelius (with the Philharmonia Orchestra and Walter Susskind).
 Of it, the composer wrote, 'I particularly wish to speak of my feeling of profound gratitude when I think of the inspired and extremely sensitive performance of my Violin Concerto which Ginette Neveu rendered unforgettable.'
 She loved the Concerto, but, as she said, 'Ils ne le connaissent en France, et ils ne veulent pas le connaitre!'
 (They don't know it in France, and they don't want to know it!).
 Perhaps she was thinking of that difficult concerto when she wrote, 'As far as I am concerned, the truly technical problems which are the most disconcerting and the most fruitful are those posed by composers who have a strong personality and pursue the essence of their musical idea to its logical conclusion without wasting too much sympathy on the performer.'

 Plane crash and death

 Neveu gave her last concert in Paris on 20 October 1949.
 On 28 October, she was on board an Air France flight from Paris to New York when it crashed on a mountain after two failed attempts to make a landing at the Santa Maria Airport in the Azores.
-All 48 people on board the flight died, including Ginette, her brother Jean Neveu, and the French former boxing champion Marcel Cerdan.
-From her violin, a Guadagnini, only the scroll has been found.
+All 48 people on board the flight died, including Ginette, her brother Jean-Paul Neveu, and the French former boxing champion Marcel Cerdan.
+Her violin, made by Omobono Stradivari in 1730, was also lost.

 During the return of the bodies to France, Neveu's coffin was confused with that of another victim, Amélie Ringler, whose funeral took place before the error was discovered.
 On 28 November, Neveu's brother-in-law identified her remains in the coffin disinterred from the graveyard in Bantzenheim.
 Neveu now lies in Père Lachaise Cemetery in Paris, close to the grave of Frédéric Chopin.